 Of course, it was the more fantastical films like “Star Wars” that triggered the idea of working in film.
 As he grew older, his tastes and influences navigated toward the new approaches of filmmakers like Quentin Tarantino, David Fincher and Darren Aronofsky, which he still admires.

-Growing up in Austin, with a major university and a film school in his backyard, convenience led Marko to the University of Texas to study Radio, Television & Film, where he earned his degree.
+Growing up in Austin, with a major university and a film school in his backyard, Marko to UT to study Radio, Television & Film and earn his degree.
 But, just as most other film grads know, a diploma from film school doesn’t automatically equal a job.
 So, for the next few years after film school, with a few odd jobs here and there, Marko worked on his art with a series of “practice films” that he entered into the 2010 Nikon Short-Film Festival, including “The Hug Lady”, “One Second” and “Where Were You in ’92?”
 One of these, “Chicken vs. Penguin” won the top $100,000 prize.
 That prize gave him the means, the exposure and the contacts to continue his passion and affirm his career as a filmmaker.

 Check out Marko’s $100,000 prize winning short film below: Chicken vs. Penguin

 Written by Jessica Hudson (firstname.lastname@example.org)